wlingca/rdssms/workshop/content/Lab5/4_nativebackup/_index.en.md

 #### ***Perform new Backup***

-* To get the ARN of S3 backup you have created in the previous lab, navigate to [S3 service](https://s3.console.aws.amazon.com/s3/home).
+* To get the ARN of S3 bucket you have created in the previous lab, navigate to [S3 service](https://s3.console.aws.amazon.com/s3/home).
 From list of buckets select the bucket you created and then click on `Copy Bucket ARN`.
 Paste the ARN in a notepad or other accessible place that you can use in next step.
 {{% img "native3.png" "Native Backup" %}}

 * Go to Bastion host, in SSMS type the following script to perform the backup and note down the **task_id** from the result.